otto-kokstein/my-useful-scripts/MP3 Metadata Editor/README.md

 A Python script used for editing the information (metadata) and the image embedded in a .mp3 file.

+## Requirements:
+You will need to install the library [pydub](https://github.com/jiaaro/pydub "Pydub's GitHub Page").

+Installation with pip: `pip install pydub`

+You will also need to download [FFmpeg](https://www.gyan.dev/ffmpeg/builds "FFmpeg for Windows") and add its directory to your system's PATH.

 ## Usage:
 Put the .mp3 file in the "merger" folder.
 (You may need to create it yourself.)